Ericsson/dataplanebook/_sources/intro.rst.txt

 This architecture groups data plane control and the fast path into the same application, deployed in the same process.

-Architecture B is also more centralized in that it doesn't employ the kernel's network stack as the slow path, but instead carry its own slow path domain logic.
+Architecture B is also more centralized in that it does not employ the kernel's network stack as the slow path, but instead carry its own slow path domain logic.